 What’s the alternative minimum tax?

 A nightmare!
 It’s to prevent people from getting away with paying too little in taxes.
 This is for higher-net-worth people with a lot of deductions they don’t want to lose.
 It’s very complicated but something that should be taken into account because once you hit certain levels, you do start to lose the benefits of itemized deductions.
 It’s all part of year-end planning.
+I recently interviewed a U.S. citizen living in another country who said he’s required to pay the 3.8% Medicare tax.
+That really bothers him!

 If you’re a U.S. citizen living elsewhere, you’re subject to U.S. income taxes on worldwide income.
 You could live in France and not have set foot here in 30 years, but whatever your income is worldwide, it’s subject to taxes in the U.S.